A timeline of 19th-century America

 “

-Thanksgiving Memories,” by Francis Woodworth (
+Thanksgiving Memories,” Francis Woodworth (

 Youth’s Cabinet; October)